steveologic/qnnix/README.md

-# 👾 Hey, I'm qnnix
+# 👾 Hey, I'm steveology
  ### 🧑‍💻 About Me
->💻 Low–mid level coder (I understand code, I break code, sometimes I even fix it lmao.)
+> Low level Developer (I understand code, I break code, sometimes I even fix it lmao.)
->⚡ Love messing with tech, tools, tweaks & unique style coding
+> Love messing with tech, tools, tweaks & unique style coding
->🌱 Always learning new things in dev, design, and sound
+> Always learning new things in dev, design, and sound.
+> I Also love expermenting with devices, hardware etc.

  ### ☁️ Hobbies
+> Tech
->🎶 Music Producer (FL Studio addict)
+> Music Producer (FL Studio addict)
->🎨 Graphic Designer (Photoshop, Illustrator, After Effects, you name it)
+> Graphic Designer (Photoshop, Figma, you name it)
->💻 Tech Savvy
->

 ### 🔧 Skills
 >Not a coding god, but I can vibe with the basics: